 It was believed that 18% was the gray tone level that the human eye recognizes as "middle gray", meaning our brain thinks this tone looks like it should be about middle of the range between black and white.
 It reflects only 18%, not 50%, but our brain tends to change things, in some cases to be what we think we should see.
 Look up optical illusions.
 (Here's two amazing ones: Here and There).
 Fun, and about what eyes and brains see and don't see, and sometimes just makes up.
 But the reflectivity of our gray card ink is 18%, which is not 50%.
 The response of the eye is a different subject, whereas our histograms are instead actual data... sort of.

 Specifically, history in older days (before electronics or sensors or anything), the 18% gray card was used by ink press printers to judge their halftone ink flow (ink level adjusted so that a 18% halftone was judged to create this middle gray tone we think we see).
 Halftone patterns could easily design the number of black dots to be 18% of the total dots, but then dot gain will affect its printed result.
 Dot gain is the spread of the ink dots (to be larger), as the ink soaks into uncoated paper, not so much in coated papers.
 And too much ink was an issue.
-But 18% is an old concept.
+The ink flow to an 18% halftone was adjusted until it looked about the same darkness as the 18% card.
+So 18% is an old concept.

-Then in the 1930s, Ansel Adams developed his popular Zone System about grayscale tonal values.
-The 18% card already existed, and was called middle gray, and Ansel declared the 18% card was Zone V at the middle of his system, eleven tone levels, 0 (zero) to X (10), even if the Romans had no number for 0.
+Then in the 1930s, Ansel Adams developed his popular Zone System about controlling grayscale tonal values.
+The 18% card already existed, and was called middle gray, and Ansel declared the 18% card was Zone V at the middle of his system, eleven tone levels, 0 (zero, white) to X (10, black), even if the Romans had no number for 0.
 The system and the card were widely used then, and Ansel described details of the use of the card in his book "The Negative", 1948, and several later improved editions.
 One goal was that middle Zone V will look about middle gray to our eye.
-The actual plan of the Zone System was his belief that photos should end up containing some actual black and some actual white, and Ansel's prints certainly do that (contrast is extremely important to grayscale work, but may be a little detrimental for average color work).
+The actual plan of the Zone System was his belief that photos should end up containing some actual black and some actual white, and Ansel's prints certainly do that (contrast is extremely beneficial to grayscale work, but may be a little detrimental for average color work).

 Ansel achieved his work with extreme darkroom manipulation, but in digital, we can achieve this baseline with something like shown in Levels at right (or maybe a bit more and tighter clipping than this, to the main edge of the data).
 Then the center slider adjusts overall brightness level.
 This treatment is speaking only of grayscale.
 Individual photos may vary.
 Setting the Black and White Points specifies the new 0 point for black and the new 255 point for white.
 Setting them to where the major data actually begins is clipping, a minor thing here in grayscale, because part of the goal is larger areas of extreme black and extreme white (Clipped areas lose their detail.
 In Adobe, hold the ALT key down while moving the sliders, and you will see the pixels that are being clipped.
 There is no color for clipping to change.)
 The point is that blacker blacks and whiter whites is greater contrast, which dresses up grayscale to make it sparkle.
 Try it, and look at it.